 B. E-Mail Etiquette Guidelines: Use mixed case to send your message.
 TYPING IN ALL UPPER CASE GIVES THE APPEARANCE OF SHOUTING.
 When sending a message to several people, make it clear exactly whom the message is directed to and who is being sent a copy.

 C. Mail Bombing Mail bombing (e.g. sending large amounts of e-mail) should not be used as retaliation under any circumstances.
 It usually doesn't work and only damages innocent sites on the Internet.
-At best, it reflects badly on you and on Southeast Technical.
+At best, it reflects badly on you and on MSC Southeast.
 Any person found mail bombing will be strictly disciplined.

 MAINTAINING SECURITY OF ACCOUNTS, DATA, AND NETWORK

 A. Account Security: For any computer account, you are responsible for the use made of your account.
 All accounts are required to be protected from unauthorized access by the use of a password.
 You are responsible for guarding against unauthorized use of your account.
 If you discover that someone has made unauthorized use of your account, you should immediately report the intrusion to the Information Technology Department.
 Guidelines for securing your account:

 - Do not tell your password to anyone else.

 - Do not lend your account to anyone.